-My last tip for organizing Evernote is to schedule periodic cleanups, maybe a few minutes every day or a longer cleanup session weekly or monthly.
+My last tip for organizing Evernote is to schedule periodic cleanups.
+You could spend a few minutes every day tidying up or schedule a longer cleanup session weekly or monthly.
 Some things to look for include:

 - notebooks with very few notes (maybe tags would be better),